fengari-lua/fengari-interop/README.md

 # JS library for Fengari

 [Fengari](https://github.com/fengari-lua/fengari) is a lua VM written in Javascript.
-It's implementation makes use of the JS garbage collector, which means it is fully capable of cross language interop.
+Its implementation makes use of the JS garbage collector, which means it is fully capable of cross language interop.

 ## Features